North Carolina Barbecue (27 Iconic Restaurants, History, and More)

 Toot!
 Toot!
 Speedy’s is one of the few barbecue establishments left in Lexington that does curbside service.
 With ‘cue and beyond flying out the window six days a week, it’s clear that Speedy’s is a popular choice among the locals.

-Family-owned since 1970, Speedy’s is not only known for its fast service but also, ginormous portions.
+Family-owned since 1970, Speedy’s is not only known for its fast service but also, its ginormous portions.
 Convince me otherwise, but a plate of barbecue from Speedy’s could arguably be breakfast, lunch, and dinner!

 Stamey’s Barbecue

-2206 W Gate City Blvd, Greensboro
+Address: 2206 W Gate City Blvd, Greensboro, NC

 Smoked over hot coals, shoulders typically take six hours.
 Stamey’s chopped barbecue and sweet tangy slaw are finger-licking good.